 The graphs below may overall reflect a reasonable growth, but it may have been possible for our Company to do far better.
-We say this because, in some of the sub-segments, competitors have done much better than our Company.
-The idea to look at the past is not to regret, but to learn and improve and look forward to the future.
+We say this because, in some of the sub-segments, competitors have performed better than us.
+The idea to look at the past is not to regret, but to learn and improve and face the future with confidence.